MartinBulla/Still_no_evidence/README.md

-## Supporting infomration for "Still no evidence for disruption of global patterns of nest predation in shorebirds"
+## Supporting information for "Still no evidence for disruption of global patterns of nest predation in shorebirds"

 by Martin Bulla, Mihai Valcu and Bart Kempenaers